rlung/wheel/README.md

 - Disable "start" until uploaded
 - What happens when connecting to wrong serial port?
 - Test stability of monitor with longgggg recording
+- graph only last XX time
+- camera check (text only maybe?)
+- txt instead of hdf5

+- Imaging toggle
+- Opto toggle

+### Opto
+Should have these features

+- enable/disable
+- freq
+- bouts

 ## Wish list